Harold Saxton Burr

 Harold Saxton Burr (April 18, 1889 – February 17, 1973) was E. K. Hunt Professor of Anatomy at Yale University School of Medicine and researcher into bio-electrics.

 Early life

 He was born in Lowell, Massachusetts in 1889, to parents Hanford Burr and Clara Saxton.
 He studied in public schools and at the Technical High School in Springfield, Massachusetts.
 In 1908 he was admitted to the Sheffield Scientific School at Yale and received his Ph.B. in 1911.
 On December 27 of that year, in Chicago, he married Jean Chandler, with whom he had a son, Peter.
 In 1914 he was appointed Instructor in Anatomy at Yale.
 He studied for his Ph.D. under Ross Granville Harrison, which he received in 1915.
-He was a teacher at Yale until 1958, becoming an Assistant Professor in 1919, an Associate Professor in 1926, and Professor in 1929.
+He was a teacher at Yale until 1958, becoming an assistant professor in 1919, an associate professor in 1926, and a Professor in 1929.
 Most of his later life was spent in New Haven.